What is community media (Public Access)?

 If I see something on the channel I don't like, can I do anything about it?

 Yes.
 We respect our viewers’ rights as well as those of our producers, and ConcordTV welcomes and encourages viewer comments.
 It is important that the station and producers receive feedback for the programming aired on ConcordTV.
 If you see something you do not like, please contact the ConcordTV Executive Director and express your concern.
 If the Executive Director determines that the program in question egregiously violates any station policies, the program may be pulled from the schedule until the violation is resolved.
-The viewer or producer can initiate the Grievance Process as defined in Concord TV’s Policy and Procedures if they are discontent with the Executive Director’s decision.
+The viewer or producer can initiate the Grievance Process as defined in Concord TV’s Policy and Procedures if they are unhappy with the Executive Director’s decision.

 Quite often, community residents and organizations acquire pre-produced programming they want to air on the channel.
 This programming is often produced in neighboring cities and sometimes other states.
 Any program produced outside of ConcordTV facilities can air on the channel, but the program must be sponsored by a resident or organization of Concord.